Advice for Unsuccessful Applicants

 There was a strong field of applicants

 Churchill Fellowship selection is a competitive process and large numbers of high-quality applications are received each year across Australia.
 Perhaps your application was very good but just not strong enough this year.
-You are allowed to apply again, and many applicants are not successful on their first, or even subsequent attempts.
+You may apply again, indeed there are many applicants who have been successful on their second or third attempt.

 No application round is the same in terms of the applications received and it is feasible to be short-listed for an interview one year but not make it through to interview the following year.
 This can come down to the competition on the day.
 If you do plan to apply again take the time to read through the information on this page as you might think of ways to further strengthen your application for the future.